julienvollering/DSMdepth/ms/ms.md

 The spatial distribution of peat depth is often overlooked in land use planning and carbon accounting because peat depth is not mapped with sufficient coverage, resolution, or accuracy.
 Maps are crucial because they link high-level targets to specific management decisions, unlike spatially aggregated estimates [@oecdOECDEnvironmentalPerformance2022].
-For example, Norwegian regulations restrict conversion to farmland more strictly where peat depth exceeds \unit{1\,m}, and the distribution of peat depth on a farmer's property determines whether he is allowed to convert peatland (Forskrift om nydyrking, 1997, § 5a).
+For example, Norwegian regulations restrict conversion to farmland more strictly where peat depth exceeds 1 m, and the distribution of peat depth on a farmer's property determines whether he is allowed to convert peatland (Forskrift om nydyrking, 1997, § 5a).
 Maps also make it possible to quantify the effect of specific management decisions and thereby understand how local outcomes contribute to regional and national outcomes [@oecdOECDEnvironmentalPerformance2022].

 Measuring peat depth on the ground is straightforward, and a field survey can map a small area at low cost.